The serratus anterior? Huh?

-To execute this properly, place your arms just outside of shoulder-width and lock arms firmly.
+To execute this properly, place your arms just outside of shoulder-width, and lock your arms firmly.
 If you need a modification or have weak wrists, you can do this exact exercise on your forearms.
-From here, you’ll want to tighten your abdominals and glutes, keeping your body in the plank position.
+From here, you want to tighten your abdominals and glutes, keeping your body in the plank position.

 3. Downward-Facing Tree Pose – “Handstand”

 This is challenging but can be done against a wall or with a partner’s assistance.
 A concentric contraction occurs as your scapula rotates onto the rib cage.
 As you kick up into the handstand, engage the core, and lift your toes upward.

 It’s important to maintain form because collapsing into the wrist is dangerous to the carpal tunnel and the nerves moving through it.